USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch10_new_simulation.md

 <!-- END COMMENT -->

+** >> Comment <<** Shorten [entire chapter] and merge with Chapter 5

+** >> Comment <<** In general it is a good idea to help users understand how to go about making their own set of input files for a new CMAQ simulation but I am not sure the information in this section helps out with that a whole lot since this largely involves running WRF and making decisions there in terms of domain size, vertical grid structure, and simulation period.

+** >> Comment <<** I think this section could be condensed keeping more of the information on ICON and BCON processing (especially starting from global/hemispheric models like GEOS-CHEM or H-CMAQ) and put as a subsection in the Programs section.

+** >> Comment <<** I think this section could be moved elsewhere.

+** >> Comment <<** What's missing is an actual example.
+Like setting up the model for Mexico City or Thailand or something.
+Let's ask CMAS to augment this with tutorials from their trainings.
+And let's also invite users from South America or Asia to help revise it.

 # Developing New CMAQ Simulations #

+** >> Comment <<** "Developing New CMAQ Simulations" and "General Introduction to Model Building" largely repeat themselves.

 For application users of CMAQ, the CMAQ model builder Bldmake is used only at the beginning of a simulation to compile executables for a specific science configuration.
 Since the horizontal grid and vertical layer structure are defined dynamically at execution of the model, there is typically no need to recompile the programs when changing these parameters.
 Compilation is required only when either developing CMAQ simulations for the first time or when the chemistry/science configuration within the model is changed.